Understanding Gum Recession on a Single Tooth

 Success rates remain high for most gum treatments when performed by qualified professionals.
 The American Academy of Periodontology tracks treatment outcomes, reporting over 85% success rates for most gum grafting procedures when patients follow recommended aftercare.

-Future of Gum Recession Treatment
+Advances in Gum Recession Treatment

 Modern dental technology improves treatment outcomes.
 Digital imaging captures precise measurements of recession progression over time.
 Computer guided treatment planning enhances graft placement accuracy.
 These technologies make treatments more predictable and effective.